 Within three years of EPA designations, all states must submit revisions to their state implementation plans to show they have the basic air quality management program

 components in place to implement a new or revised NAAQS, as specified in CAA section 110.
 These plans are often called "infrastructure SIPs.”
 (See CAA Section 110(a)(1); 42 U.S.C. § 7410(a)(1)).

 Within three years of area designations, states are required to submit nonattainment area SIPs to EPA for any criteria pollutant for which the standard is not met.
-Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the NAAQS.
+Each nonattainment area SIP must outline the strategies and emissions control measures that show how the area will improve air quality and meet the national ambient air quality standards.
 (See CAA Section 172; 42 U.S.C. § 7502.)

 Table 2: EPA Area Designations for Revised PM 2.5 NAAQS in Oregon